How long it takes 50 common items to decompose

-Americans throw away enough aluminum foil every year to build a fleet of aircraft, and that’s a sad statistic for two reasons.
-First, aluminum foil is easily and completely recyclable.
-Secondly, these thin, foldable, metallic sheets never break down all the way to full decomposition.
+Americans throw away enough aluminum foil every year to build a fleet of aircraft, and that’s a sad statistic for two reasons: First, aluminum foil is easily and completely recyclable.
+Secondly, these thin, foldable, metallic sheets never fully break down.

 r.classen // Shutterstock